Coordinate-Based Seismic Interpolation in Irregular Land Survey: A Deep Internal Learning Approach: Conclusions

 \section{Conclusions}

 A coordinate-based seismic interpolation (CoBSI) method to estimate missing seismic shots in both regular and irregular 3D land seismic acquisitions has been proposed.
-Unlike state-of-the-art reconstruction methods that employ index-based models, CoBSI employs a coordinate-based approach that leverages data interpolation in irregular geometries.
-Further, we proposed an anisotropic positional encoding layer in the neural network to map from low to high dimension coordinates to consider the variation in the reference axes corresponding to time, receivers and shots domains.
-Experimental results showed the ability of the proposed method on three different scenarios: (I) irregular geometry and synthetic wavefield, (II) geometry with a gap in real acquisition from Texas, and (III) well-known geophysical Seam Phase model: Foothills with regular acquisition. \newtext{The obtained results demonstrated the advantages of the proposed method with respect to sparsity-based and low-rank interpolation, since CoBSI can estimate continuous seismic events while providing a smooth signal in the space-time domains.
-Quantitatively, in average CoBSI outperformed the evaluated benchmarks by up to 22.11 dB of PSNR in synthetic data and 6.4 dB and 7.31 dB for the real-data experiments.}
+Unlike state-of-the-art reconstruction methods that employ index-based models, CoBSI employs a coordinate-based approach that allows data interpolation in irregular geometries.
+Further, a key component of CoBSI is an anisotropic positional encoding layer in the neural network to map from low to high dimension coordinates to consider the variation in the reference axes corresponding to time, receivers and shots domains.
+Experimental results showed the ability of the proposed method on three different scenarios: (i) irregular geometry and synthetic wavefield, (ii) geometry with a gap in real acquisition from Texas, and (iii) the well-known geophysical \textit{SEAM Phase II Foothills model} with regular acquisition.
+The obtained results demonstrated the advantages of the proposed method with respect to sparsity-based and low-rank interpolation, since CoBSI can estimate continuous seismic events while providing a smooth signal in the space-time domains.
+Quantitatively, in average CoBSI outperformed the competing methods by up to 22.11 dB of PSNR in synthetic data and 6.4 dB and 7.31 dB for the real-data experiments.